KatharineME/SocialMedia.how/profile.md

 KatharineME

 Here to show the world the beauty of genomics 🧬
 Mother of two.
+CEO at Guardiome.
 Bioinformatician.
-CEO at Guardiome.
 Ex professional ballet dancer.
-In that order.

 ## Amanda